cronvel/async-kit/README.md

+# Features

+## Code flow

+* Series
+* Parallel
+* Race (parallel, stop when the first job finish without error)
+* Waterfall (series, each jobs transmit its results to the next)
+* While loop, do while loop
+* Async if/and
+* Async if/or
+* Nested async if

+## Modifier

+* Set the parallel limit
+* While condition
+* Repeat jobs some fixed amount of time
+* Iterator
+* Timeout for jobs (avoid pending jobs trouble)
+* Retry jobs on error (useful for managing outgoing connection)
+* Async/sync jobs' sheduling controle (turn sync jobs into async, change the *nice* value)
+* Continue on error or not
+* Transmission of all job's results or only the last
+* Then callback, if successful
+* Else callback, for *async if*
+* Catch callback, if some error occurs
+* Finally callback, always executed
+* Define input arguments to transmit to jobs
+* Export a plan as a simple function

+# Install

+Use Node Package Manager:

+    npm install async

 # Plan stage & exec stage concept

-There is an important concept to understand when using this lib: there are 2 stages to perform an async flow.
+There are an important concept to understand when using this lib: there are two stages to perform an async flow.

 In the first stage, you define the plan.
-All plan definition returns an async.Plan object.
+All plan definition returns an *async.Plan* object.

 Then you can *exec()* your plan as many time as you want.
-All the *exec* method family returns an execContext object.
+All the *exec* method family returns an *execContext* object.
-The first time an async.Plan is *exec()*, it becomes locked forever: you cannot modify it anymore.
+The first time an *async.Plan* is *exec()*, it becomes locked forever: you cannot modify it anymore.

 The example above becomes: